eilin/learn2code/2. Intermediate/1. Principles of OOP/1_encapsulation.md

         ...
     ...
 ```
-Now the next programmer to read your code will think "Ah, I shouldn't call ```_determine_next_action``` myself - otherwise I risk messing up the state of the Battle object".
+Now the next programmer to read your code will think "Ah, I shouldn't call ```_determine_next_action``` myself - otherwise I risk using it wrong and messing up the state of the Battle object".

 ## Conclusion